jkkicks/SparkBot/README.md

 # SparkBot

-A Discord bot for Spark Studio Salem
+A Discord bot to moderate anonymity in Discord servers by requiring users to provide onboarding information before being given access to the entire server

 ## Prerequisites